serpapi/code-challenge/README.md

 To see JSON outputs:
 ```
-bundle exec ruby scrape_challenge.rb
-bundle exec ruby scrape_updated.rb
+bundle exec ruby scrape.rb
 ```

-Original HTML for the challenge is outdates.
+Original HTML for the challenge is outdated.
-There are two scrapers, one for the given file and other for the new ones.
+There are two scrapers, one for the challenge HTML file and another for the new ones.
-Edit filepaths in these files to check against other input.
+Edit filepaths in `scrape.rb` to check against other input.

 ## v0.1